 Almost everyone remembers one teacher from their childhood who was especially strict.
 The memory isn’t always bad; sometimes with hindsight, we see that we learned much more from this teacher.
 But not always.

 Each of us decides how strict we want to be – and how strict we need to be with each individual student at different times.
 Now you have that control in SmartMusic, too.

 We’ve heard from some teachers who feel that the new SmartMusic can be too strict, especially when evaluating early and late notes.
 We’ve also heard from teachers – using both classic and new SmartMusic – who would like to be able to differentiate strictness or “tolerance” between their beginning and more advanced students.
 Today there is a solution to both issues.

-New SmartMusic now has three levels of assessment tolerance, instead of just one.
+Web-based SmartMusic has four levels of assessment tolerance, instead of just one.
 The differences between each level have to do with pitch, when each note begins, and how long each note is sustained.
 Here are the details: